Laurent Aïello: 1993-1996

 In 1993, Aïello switched to touring car racing in the French Supertouring Championship (CFS), finishing runner up, whilst driving for the non-works team Oreca.
-In 1993, he also entered the Italian Super Touring Championship, finishing 17th overall, with 11 points.
+Also during this year, he also entered the Italian Super Touring Championship, finishing 17th overall, with 11 points.
 His first title was the 1994 French Supertouring Championship, where he won five races driving for the works Peugeot team in their 405 MI-16 model.
 Due to Peugeot's links with Jordan Grand Prix, he tested a Jordan 194 Formula 1 car in an Estoril test session, and set the tenth fastest time.
 After a less-successful 1995 season, where he finished third overall, and won just one race, he made the switch to the Super Tourenwagen Cup (STW) in Germany for 1996, still driving for Peugeot, but in their new 406 model, following their withdrawal from the CFS.
-He finished third overall in this first season, with 3 wins.
+He finished third overall in this first season, with three wins.
 He also entered a round of the Porsche Carrera Cup France, winning the race.